 The refinance boom has been going on for the past few months, which shows us that more homeowners in Washington and across the country are refinancing their existing mortgage loans.
 But why?
 There are a couple of reasons for this upward trend.

 Low rates: One reason for this uptick is that mortgage rates have been hovering near historical lows for the last few months.
-According to the weekly industry survey conducted by Freddie Mac, the average rate for a 30-year fixed mortgage loan was 3.94% during the week of December 22, 2017.
-Thirty-year rates have been hovering below 4%, on average, for many weeks now.
-But recent forecasts suggest they could rise gradually in the months ahead.
-Perhaps that’s why we are seeing a higher number of mortgage refinances in Washington, as of late.
+According to the weekly industry survey conducted by Freddie Mac, the average rate for a 30-year fixed mortgage loan was 2.93% during the week of September 3, 2020.

-More equity: There’s another reason why it might make sense to refinance a home in Washington in early 2018.
+More equity: There’s another reason why it might make sense to refinance a home in Washington in mid-2020.
 House values across the state have risen steadily and significantly over the last couple of years.
-In fact, Washington has posted the biggest year-over-year price gains of any state in the country.
-This means that homeowners are enjoying higher levels of equity, which could put them in a good position to refinance their existing mortgages.
+In fact, Washington has posted healthy year-over-year price gains and is currently experiencing a very hot real estate market.

 These two factors combined – relatively low mortgage rates and steadily rising home values – could make it a good time to refinance your home in Washington.